idrc-Battlecode-2021/Battlecode2022/src/bot9_JJ4/Desc.md

 - 32: Solider Healing
 - 33: Soldier Healing
 - 34: Soldier Healing
+- 35: builder COunt
-  When miners find a de 41: minorLocation (Where enemy is)  (Not Used Currently)
+- When miners find a de 41: minorLocation (Where enemy is)  (Not Used Currently)
 - 42: enemy seen
 - 43: Archon Locations
 - 44: global miner count